TSmith1992/TheFunctionofFashion/README.md

 API = https://rapidapi.com/axesso/api/axesso-amazon-data-service1/ (LookupSellerProducts)

-=Deliverables=
+Deliverables:

 - Ensure products appear on page
-- Each product appears on its own card with the following properties:
+Each product appears on its own card with the following properties:
 -   Title of product
 -   Description
 -   Review Count